Leminee/Leminee/README.md

 <a href="https://discord.gg/4YwafTCKGh"><img src="https://img.shields.io/discord/779105997792083969?label=GoodQuestion%20Discord&logo=Discord&logoColor=%23ffffff&style=for-the-badge" target="_blank"></a>

-In the beginning of 2021, I created a Discord server called "GoodQuestion".
+In the beginning of 2021, i created a Discord server called "GoodQuestion".
 The goal of the server is to be a platform for us Programming enthusiasts to learn more about coding from one another.
 If you share a similar passion, or need help with programming, please feel free to join us and we would be happy to help you out.